johbar/text-extraction-service/README.md

 ³ *PDFium* is not thread safe.
 For that reason TES uses a lock to protect the lib instance against concurrent access and a multi-processing approach (forking a new TES process, connected with pipes, if PDFium is busy)

+## What about the native PDF implementation?

+Regarding quality it might not be as good and mature as PDFium and Poppler.
+But a lot of effort and testing with different types of PDFs have been put into it in order to ensure white space handling and text decoding are correct.
+In terms of performance an memory efficiency it offers a good compromise.

+For small files it is

+- a bit slower than PDFium, same RSS (~20 MB)
+- a bit faster than Poppler (which needs ~32 MB RSS)

+For big files it is

+- slightly faster than PDFium with significantly lower RSS (351 MB instead of 8 GB)
+- slower than Poppler (which only needs ~67 MB RSS)

+All in all, this implemention is a good-enough solution for pure Go text extraction.
+It can not leak memory like PDFium seems to do and it is thread-safe.

 ## Build container images